SteelShot/winlibs-chocolatey-packages/README.md

 the chocolatey packages' versioning was unable to follow WinLibs' versioning.

 # How to **currently** match WinLibs' versioning with Chocolatey packages' versioning?
 This time it is simplyfied.
-The MAJOR.MINOR.PATCH versioning will follow WinLibs' GCC -> LLVM (is applicable) -> MinGW-w64 release format.
+The MAJOR.MINOR.PATCH.BUILD versioning will follow WinLibs' GCC -> LLVM (is applicable) -> MinGW-w64 release format.
-The .PATCH label will be used for the Chocolatey package.
+The .PATCH/.BUILD (depending on package) label will be used for the Chocolatey package.

-For the actual release and full WinLibs' component versions, you will need to check the Release Notes under the Chocolatey package or check the releases page in this repository.
-They will be linked WinLibs' GitHub releases page
+For the actual release and full WinLibs' component versions, you will need to check the Release Notes under the Chocolatey package's page or check the releases page in this repository.
+They will link to WinLibs' GitHub releases page, where more information is given.

 You can checkout more about these labels under [semantic versioning 2.0.0](https://semver.org/spec/v2.0.0.html)